Justin Herbert Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Recent Performances

-- Herbert put together a 398-yard performance against the Browns last week, completing 60.5% of his passes and throwing for four touchdowns.

-- Herbert tacked on 29 yards on four carries, averaging 7.2 yards per attempt while rushing for one touchdown.
+- He also tacked on 29 yards on four carries, averaging 7.2 yards per carry while rushing for one touchdown.

 Herbert's Los Angeles Teammates